efournier92/LeCoursville/README.md

 ## Configuration

 ### /src/environments/secrets.ts
+1. Create `secrets.ts` in `/src/environments/`
+2. Copy the following object into `secrets.ts`
-- Populate with the following object with your Firebase account details
+3. Populate values with details from your Firebase account

 ```typescript
 export const secrets = {